 CamplittleJaguar follows a strict eco code to preserve nature and expect our guests to respect it too:

-The following ar ethe do’s and donts during your adventure camp kanatal trip with us.
+The following ar ethe do’s and donts during your adventure camps in Kanatal trip with us.

 - The use of Polythene and Plastics is unhealthy for the environment of Himalayas.
 Kindly use only is necessary.